divineniiquaye/flight-routing/README.md

 This route will trigger Unauthorized exception on `/forbidden`.

 > You can add as many middlewares as you want.
 Middlewares can be implemented using closures but it doesn’t make sense to do so!

+The default way of associating a middleware to a route is via the `Flight\Routing\Router::pipe` method. since route is present in server request attributes, you can create a middleware to work on only a particular named route(s).

 ### Multiple Routes